 Let’s start with Immanuel Kant‘s claim that there are two worlds – a phenomenal world and a noumenal world.
-The phenomenal world is the world as we experience it, interpreted by our brains by means of our basic understanding of concepts like causality, space and time.
-The noumenal world is the world of the things in themselves, a world that is not subjected to our categories of understanding.
+The phenomenal is the world as we experience it, generated by the way our brain makes sense of the world, by means of our basic understanding of concepts like causality, space and time.
+The noumenal is the world of the things (plural) in themselves, the things that lie behind and outside of our experience and cause (trigger) our phenomenal experience of them, a world that is not subjected to our categories of understanding, but is “in itself”.
 For Kant it was obvious that we have access to the phenomenal world (we create this world in our own minds), but we cannot have access to the noumenal world.
 That noumenal world exists outside of us, independent of us.

 Arthur Schopenhauer ( † 1860 ) disagreed.
 While we may not know or understand the noumenal world, we are very much subjected to its “force”.
 It is true that our phenomenal world is made up of our interpretations, ideas and knowledge, but these are nothing more than our representations of what lies underneath, outside of our rational minds and knowledge: the Will.

 The Will is a will to be, to live, to survive, in its most fundamental, raw and basic sense.
 It does not belong to our phenomenal world, so we have no way of accessing it directly, or of knowing and understanding it.
-The Will is not subjected to concepts of time and space.
-It is the human cognitive mind that adds space and time to our experience of the noumenal world, as Kant had demonstrated.
-So the Will is undifferentiated, one totality, which our cognitive minds break up in separate experiences.
+The Will is not subjected to concepts of time, space and causality.
+It is the human cognitive mind that adds space, time and causality to our experience of the noumenal world, as Kant had demonstrated.
+So the Will is singular, undifferentiated, one totality, which our cognitive minds break up in separate experiences, or representations, or ideas.

 The Will is a blind force, a constant drive.
 We may not be able to access the Will with our rational minds, but the Will powers everything we do.
 Our desires and ideas are representations we make in our minds of the Will.
 The Will powers everything we think and do, and not in a good way.
 Because the Will can never be satisfied, it causes a permanent sense of incompleteness, anxiety, dissatisfaction, misery and suffering.